B. Saroja Devi: Latest roles (1998-2020)

 In 1998 and 2005, Saroja Devi chaired film juries: the 45th National Film Awards and the 53rd National Film Awards jury.
 She served as the vice-president of Kannada Chalanchitra Sangha, and as a member of Tirumala Tirupati Devasthanams's local advisory committee.
 She ran a successful business.
 She also served as the Chairperson of the Karnataka Film Development Corporation, which had been set up as a private limited company by her and a few other film personalities in 1972.

 Saroja Devi was settled in Bengaluru, where she was involved in social work.
 She organized many donation camps in the name of her husband and her mother.
 She was also involved with charitable trusts, rehabilitation centres and health programmes.

+In 2007, Devi appeared in the short film Prarambha, directed by Santosh Sivan, as part of an HIV/AIDS awareness initiative.
+The film premiered at the Toronto International Film Festival in 2007 and was screened in India for the first time on 1 December 2007 at the 38th International Film Festival of India.

 Her latest film in Tamil was the film Aadhavan (2009), in which she played a judge's mother.

 Saroja Devi's last film, Natasaarvabhowma, was released in 2019.
 Devi acted in around 200 films over seven decades, and was known as "Abhinaya Saraswathi" (Saraswathi of expressions) in Kannada and "Kannadathu Paingili" (Kannada's Parrot) in Tamil.
 She was known as the first female superstar of Kannada cinema, and was one of the most successful actresses in the history of Indian cinema.

 In 2020, she participated in the game show, part of the finale week episode Kodeeswari, hosted by Radhika Sarathkumar.